Nivalyx/osu-wiki/wiki/osu!stream/Song_List/en.md

 ## Free Pack 2

-This song pack features two songs of different variety composed by Bomb Boy and daniwellP respectively.
+This song pack features two songs of different variety by Bomb Boy and daniwellP respectively.

 Price: **Free**